christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

 In our mockup `.featured-events-top` has a full-width background image (cyan text) and a semi-translucent white text box (green text).
 Below it, the `featured-events-bottom` has 4 equally-spaced areas for the other featured events (purple divider lines).
   ![](images/part4s4a.png)

-The background image will added with just CSS, but the others will require some HTML first.
+The background image will be added with just CSS, but the others will require some HTML first.

 * Inside the `.featured-events-top` replace the placeholder text with a new div for the white box as shown:
 ```html